Billi7676/abs_multi_mn_install_v2/README.md

 In a multi node environment you always need to use -datadir=path_to_abscore option in your commands.
 This way you select a specified node that you want to send cmds to.

+## Create 2GB swap space

+For better stability during initial phase when all nodes need to sync with the network is recommended to create a swap file.
+This is possible on the KWM type vps.
+On OpenVZ vps, in most cases this is already done by the vps provider and can't be modified.

+To create a 2GB swap file run the next commands, one at a time:

+	dd if=/dev/zero of=/mnt/swap bs=1M count=2000
+	mkswap /mnt/swap
+	chmod 0600 /mnt/swap
+	swapon /mnt/swap
+	echo '/mnt/swap swap swap defaults 0 0' | sudo tee -a /etc/fstab
+	sudo sysctl vm.swappiness=10
+	echo "vm.swappiness = 10" >> /etc/sysctl.conf

 Congratulations, your multi node vps is running!

 *If you run into problems ask for help in ABS discord support channel.*